- 20 Feb 2023

 Once the Flow has been created, selecting the Info in the side panel can provide the user with various details of the Flow, such as the name, Owner, and Flow ID.

 Option Description View History Views the history of the Flow.
 Name The provided Name for the Flow.
 This field can be updated with the changes reflected in the portal after the Flow is saved.
 Description A written description of the Flow.
 Owner The current owner of the Flow.
 Based on specific designer settings, the owner can be notified if changes are made to the Flow.
 The Current owner can be updated using the Pick action.
 Tags Tags can be added to the Flow for easier searchability in the portal.
 Behavior Name The current Flow behavior used by the Flow.
 Element Attribute Provides information on the current Designer Element to which this item belongs.
 Created in Version The version the Flow was initially built in.
 Modified in Version The version the Flow was last updated in.
 Id The Flow ID is used for identifying the Flow in the database.
+ID's of Designer Elements can also be found in the URL while in the editor or within the Data Explorer.
 Created On Date The date the Flow was built.
 Modified Date The latest date the Flow was saved and changed.
 Created By The account associated with making the Flow.
 Modified By The account that had most recently modified the Flow.

 - At the top of the Flow Designer, select SETUP INPUT DATA.
 Input Data is data passed into the Flow to manipulate with Steps.